vollous/CosmoTransitionsViana/README.rst

 CosmoTransitions makes extensive use of numpy_ and scipy_, and the plotting functions use matplotlib_.
 It is recommended that users also install IPython_ for easier interactive use (IPython also contains an excellent html-based python notebook, which is very handy for organizing computational and scientific work).
 These packages can be installed separately (using e.g. easy_install_), or as part of a bundle (see the Anaconda_ distribution or the `Enthought Canopy`_ distribution).

-CosmoTransitions was built and tested with Python v2.7.6, numpy v1.8.0, scipy v0.11.0, and matplotlib v1.2.0.
+CosmoTransitions was built and tested with Python v3.9.7, numpy v1.17.4, scipy v1.8.1, and matplotlib v3.5.1 on macOS Monterey 12.1

 .. _numpy: http://www.numpy.org
 .. _scipy: http://www.scipy.org